varadn/ara_website/RESEARCH.md

-# Architecture Overview: ara_website
+# Architecture Overview

-This overview details the architecture for both frontend and backend, referencing the frameworks, libraries, build tools, and API routing patterns used in `varadn/ara_website`.
+This overview details the architecture for both frontend and backend, referencing the frameworks, libraries, build tools, and API routing patterns used in the ARA website.

 ---